NikkiShaker/GoldDesignerNails/README.md

 ---

 ## ✨ Features
-- 🛒 **Product Search** – Type into the search bar to find related products instantly.
+- 🛒 **Product Search** – Customers can type into the search bar to find related products instantly.
 - 🌐 **Built with Modern Web Technologies** – Utilizes JavaScript, Node.js, Express.js, and jQuery.
 - 🔗 **HTTP Requests** – Uses **POST** and **GET** requests for fetching and handling data.
 - 💾 **JSON Data Storage** – Manages product listings and other data in JSON format.

+---

+## 🚀 Future Enhancements
+Planned improvements include:
+- 👤 **User Accounts & Authentication** – Users will be able to create accounts and log in.
+- 🛍️ **Shopping Cart & Secure Checkout** – Customers can add items to their cart and shop securely.
+- 🔒 **Financial Security** – Ensuring safe transactions without exposing sensitive financial details.

 ---